tum-gis/3dcitykg/README.md

     tumgis/3dcitykg:1.0.0
     ```

+7. The graph database can be stored in the `/absolute/path/to/output` directory on the local host machine.

-7. The exported datasets will be available in the `/absolute/path/to/output` directory on the local host machine.
+8. The exported datasets will also be available in the `/absolute/path/to/output` directory on the local host machine.

 ### Build Docker Image